vsg-dev/vsgTutorial/2_Foundations/Visitors.md

 ## Traversal under your control

-By design none of the default apply(..) methods provide by vsg::Visitor and vsg::ConstVisitor provide traversal support, the decision on which objects to traverse and how to traverse them is left to visitor subclasses.
+By design none of the default apply(..) methods provided by vsg::Visitor and vsg::ConstVisitor provide traversal support, the decision on which objects to traverse and how to traverse them is left to visitor subclasses.
 The vsg::Object::traverse(..) method can be used by Visitor subclasses to handle traversal of an objects children when this is required, or Visitor subclasses can implement their own traversal of an objects children.

-One of the advantages of giving responsibility to the visitor implementation is you can do operations before and after traversing a subgraph, for instance we use this to increment/decrment a indent as we traverse a graph, follows is snippet from the PrintVisitor example that we'll expand upon later in this section.
+One of the advantages of giving responsibility to the visitor implementation is you can do operations before and after traversing a subgraph, for instance we use this to increment/decrment an indent as we traverse a graph.
+The following is a snippet from the PrintVisitor example that we'll expand upon later in this section.

 ~~~ cpp
 struct PrintVisitor : public vsg::Inherit<vsg::ConstVisitor, PrintVisitor>